UrbanInstitute/right-moves/_site/README.md

 ## To Do (in rough order of importance)

-- Fix all index.html links at the head of each _includes file.
 - Fix the errors related to the last three _include/ files (see known issues).
 - Fix voucher style errors (see known issues)
--
 - Add remaining copy into the slides that don't have the complete copy.
 Emily should know where to find this final copy.
 - Edit all clickable items to have `cursor:pointer` styles.
 - Add in links to the `/_includes/conclusion.html` file.
 - Make all "buttons" move up and down on hover
 - Fix resize issues (see below)
 - Other style changes
+- Figure out how to publish the _site folder to apps-staging
 - circulate to John, Maya, et al.
 - uncomment google tag/analytics/etc
 - get metas and shares from Nicole